Som Tam Pla Ra Recipe

 Instructions

-• Add fish sauce, fermented fish sauce, palm sugar, tamarind paste, lime juice, and lime peel.
-Blend well with your pestle.
+• Mix the dressing.
+Add fish sauce, fermented fish sauce, palm sugar, tamarind paste, lime juice, and a bit of lime peel.
+Mix well.

 Notes